 Enjoy a fall weekend with friends in historic Westminster at The Maryland Wine Festival, slated for Saturday, 9/21 and Sunday, 9/22.
 Samples wines, browse through the Maryland Cheese Pavilion and Juried Crafts, munch on fabulous food and sway to live entertainment.
 The Maryland Wine Festival will be an unforgettable weekend.
 To purchase tickets, click here.

-This May, join the Church of the Redeemer for their Spring VOICES Series.
+This Fall, join the Church of the Redeemer for their VOICES Series.
 All events start at 7:00 pm and will be held at the Church of the Redeemer located at 5603 N Charles St, Baltimore, Maryland 21210.

 Confronting Hate: The Legacy of Rabbi Marc Tanenbaum

 Reflections on the Life of A Proud Son of Baltimore and Why It Matters Now.